p208p2002/heygpt/README.md

 - Pipe text from another command into HeyGpt and get responses

 ## Requirements
-Currently, to use HeyGpt you need an API key from OpenAI.
+Currently, to use HeyGpt you need an API key from OpenAI or Azure.
 You can sign up for that on their website.

 ## Installation